 We get this question a lot.
 We’ve also seen customers who have tried IPAM on its own and those who decided to go all-in with DDI.

-Here’s what we know and what we’ve learned: IPAM tools on their own can be helpful as a short term band-aid, but they do not solve the underlying problems inherent in decentralized network infrastructure systems such as Microsoft DNS and BIND.
+Here’s what we know and what we’ve learned: As we’ve captured in our eBook “The Cost of Free”, IPAM tools on their own can be helpful as a short term band-aid.
+But they do not solve the underlying problems inherent in decentralized network infrastructure systems such as Microsoft DNS and BIND.
 Attempting to deal with IPAM without touching DNS or DHCP basically highlights the same problems inherent in so-called “overlay” DDI solutions, where only certain portions of the network infrastructure are truly fixed.

 It’s not that IPAM tools are ineffective.
 It’s that they’re missing the other two-thirds of the equation.